boswaldumn/python-mini-projects/discord-bot/README.md

 # Discord Bot
-This is a demo project of a discord bot which I have linked to Test Server.
+This is a demo project of multiple discord bots that I have linked to a Test Server in Discord.

+## fleetwood-mac-bot.py
 If you type a string that begins with "hello" into the text channel the bot should reply with the message, "Hello, I am a big fan of fleetwood mac".

+## delete-messages.py
+If you type any string that isn't "hello" into the text channel the bot should delete the message.

+## music-bot
+tbd

 ## Dependencies
 ```